A

 Recipient

-Per OMB Circular A-110, means an organization receiving financial assistance directly from Federal awarding agencies to carry out a project or program.
+An organization receiving financial assistance directly from Federal awarding agencies to carry out a project or program.
 The term includes public and private institutions of higher education, public and private hospitals, and other quasi-public and private non-profit organizations such as, but not limited to, community action agencies, research institutes, educational associations, and health centers.
 The term may include commercial organizations, foreign or international organizations (such as agencies of the United Nations) which are recipients, subrecipients, or contractors or subcontractors of recipients or subrecipients at the discretion of the Federal awarding agency.
 The term does not include government-owned contractor-operated facilities or research centers providing continued support for mission-oriented, large-scale programs that are government-owned or controlled, or are designated as federally-funded research and development centers.

-Refers to an actual shipment or the transmission of items subject to export regulations from one foreign country to another foreign country.
+(Export Control) Refers to an actual shipment or the transmission of items subject to export regulations from one foreign country to another foreign country.
 For the purposes of the U.S. EAR, the export or reexport of items subject to the EAR that will transit through a country or countries to a new country, or that are intended for reexport to the new country, are deemed to be exports to the new country.

 Research and Development

-Per OMB Circular A-110, means all research activities, both basic and applied, and all development activities that are supported at universities, colleges, and other non-profit institutions.
+All research activities, both basic and applied, and all development activities that are supported at universities, colleges, and other non-profit institutions.
 “Research” is defined as a systematic study directed toward fuller scientific knowledge or understanding of the subject studied.
 “Development” is the systematic use of knowledge and understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including design and development of prototypes and processes.
 The term research also includes activities involving the training of individuals in research techniques where such activities utilize the same facilities as other research and development activities and where such activities are not included in the instruction function.

 Restricted Parties